open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ### How to Manually Test Pull Requests

-If a pull request involves a small change to documentation or code, then usually, there is no need to test the changes manually.
+If a pull request involves a small change to documentation or code, then manually testing the changes is unnecessary.
 But if the pull request involves significant changes to the project, it is best to test the changes yourself to ensure that everything is working properly.

 If you have deployed previews set up through a service like [Netlify](https://docs.netlify.com/site-deploys/deploy-previews/) or [Vercel](https://vercel.com/docs/deployments/preview-deployments), that is a good first step to manually testing the changes.
 If you don't have previews set up, you should pull down the project locally to manually test the changes.
 It is essential to take your time to manually test everything because you are the last line of defense before a pull request is merged in.
 A new set of changes can break the application without proper testing.

-If the pull request has broken a part of the application, then respond to the author with a detailed account of what went wrong.
-Sometimes, it helps to include a screenshot and/or recording of what is broken.
+When the pull request has broken a part of the application, respond to the author with a detailed account of what went wrong.
+Sometimes, it helps to include a screenshot or screen recording to show what is broken.
 If your automated tests did not catch the breaking change, you should open up a separate issue to update your test suite.
-If you don't have a test suite setup to run on every pull request, this is a perfect time to set that up.
+And if you don't have a test suite setup to run on every pull request, this is a perfect time to set that up.

 ### How to Deal with Pull Requests Missing Tests

 Not all pull requests will need tests because they are small code changes or updates to documentation.
 But for larger features or refactors, tests should be added to help ensure that everything is working as expected.
-If the pull request author has not set up tests, reach out to them on the PR to let them know what parts need to be tested.
-It would also be good to make sure this is outlined in your documentation as an expectation.
+If the pull request author has not set up tests, reach out to them on the pull request to let them know what parts need to be tested.
+It would also help to outline adding tests in your documentation as an expectation.

 ### How to Deal with Spam Pull Requests

-There might be times when you will get a spam PR for your project.
+There might be times when you will get a spam pull request for your project.
 In these situations, it is best not to respond to the author.
-Instead, close the PR and add a `spam` label on it.
+Instead, close it and add a `spam` label on it.

-Here are some examples of spam PR's:
+Here are some examples of spam pull requests:

 - whitespace changes to `README` or other files
 - random changes to files without an accompanying issue or explanation